cslarsen/q/README.md

 Rationale
 ---------

-I've been looking for such a tool for some time, but I couldn't find any.
-So this is something I've quickly bashed together.
-If you know any such tools, please let me know.
-But if you like this one, let me know as well, and I might work some more on it.
+I've been looking for a tool like this for some time, but haven't found anything.
+(Perhaps I haven't looked hard enough).
+If you know any, please let me know!

+But if you like this one, let me know as well, and I just might add some spit and polish.

 Requirements
 ------------

     * libclang for Python
-    * pip install ansicolors
+    * pip install ansicolors (well, not strictly used right now)

-Note that the hashbang sets `LD_LIBRARY_PATH` to a specific value I use on my machine.
-It's there because I'm the only user as of now. :)
+Note that the hash bang sets `LD_LIBRARY_PATH` to a specific value I use on *my* machine.
+I know it's ugly, but this is sooo alpha.

 Program arguments
 -----------------